 Using Ume plums, we Japanese make various kinds of processed foods.
-Typical examples of such Ume products include gummies with Ume plum flesh, potato snacks seasoned with salt and Ume plum extract, Kari Kari Ume, and Umeboshi and Umezuke.
+Typical examples of such Ume products include gummies with Ume plum flesh, potato snacks flavored with salt and Ume plum extract, Kari Kari Ume, Umeboshi, and Umezuke.

 However, correctly, Umezuke is a food slightly different from Umeboshi, so for those who don’t know much about these Japanese pickled Ume plums, today let me explain how Umezuke is different from Umeboshi.

-Umeboshi are salted dried Ume plums.
-Traditionally, it is made by pickling ripe Ume plums in the salt whose concentration is 25 to 30 percent, then drying them for 3 days or so in the sun.
+First off, Umeboshi are salted dried Ume plums.
+Traditionally, it is made by pickling ripe Ume plums in the salt whose concentration is 25 to 30 percent, then dried for 3 days or so in the sun.
 The reason why traditional Umeboshi plums have high salt concentration is for enabling their long-term preservation.
 Since ripe Ume plums are not sweet, but naturally sour and acid, the Umeboshi plums made of the base ingredient get an extremely salty-sour taste during the producing process.

 Umezuke are soft, wet Umeboshi plums that aren’t dried in the sun.
 Incidentally, Kari Kari Ume is similar to Umezuke, but it is made of unripe green Ume plums.
 Unlike Umezuke, Kari Kari Ume features a pleasant crisp texture.